akathait/SimpleToDo/README.md

 # Project 1 - *Simple To Do*

-**Simple To Do** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Simple To Do** is an android app that allows the building of a to-do list and basic items management functionality including adding new items, editing items, and deleting an existing item.

-Submitted by: **Anushka Kathait**

-Time spent: **7** hours spent in total

 ## User Stories